“The Light Phone 2 is a reprieve from the digital world, and it works, but its high price is off-putting.”

 - Ghosting on screen, small text

 - A bit too basic at the moment

 - Micro USB charging port

 Calm with a hint of anxiety.
-That’s what I initially felt as I used the Light Phone 2, a feature phone meant to strip away all the apps and notifications that consume every waking moment of our lives.
-That anxiety eventually left me, and I found myself more present and engaged in what I was actually doing.
+That’s what I initially felt as I used the Light Phone 2, a feature phone that strips away the apps and notifications that consume every waking moment of our lives.
+That anxiety eventually left me, and I found myself more present and engaged in what I was doing.

 Light’s first phone — aptly named the Light Phone — looks beautiful, but all it can do is place calls.
 In a world where messaging is king, it’s natural that the Brooklyn company’s follow-up adds texting functionality.
 But that’s not all that’s planned for this Indiegogo-funded phone.

 The Light team understands there are certain conveniences many of us rely on every day, from ride-sharing apps and Google Maps to music streaming and even using a calculator.
 These services don’t keep us absorbed in our phones like Instagram or Facebook, but are end-to-end experiences.

 “Those are definitely not distractions; those are great tools,” Light CEO and co-founder Kaiwei Tang told Digital Trends.
 “We have our own principle for what tool makes sense; we don’t want email, we don’t want social media, no entertainment.”